"

 What Employers Look For When Hiring

-Today, these soft skills are becoming a higher priority with employers:
+While training for a career in the welding industry, developing strong welding and fabrication skills is essential.
+Today, these soft skills are also becoming a high priority with employers:

-• Good attendance,
+• good attendance,

-• Social skills,
+• social skills,

-• Ability to receive training and feedback
+• ability to receive training and feedback,

-While training for a career in the welding industry, developing strong welding and fabrication skills and these “soft” skills is essential.
 Make good attendance a priority and arrive early enough to start on time.
-The best welder in the world is useless to their employer if they are not at the job site welding.
+The best welder in the world is useless to their employer if they are not at the jobsite welding.
 Avail yourself of opportunities to take diversity, equity, and inclusion training to learn about others and develop a self-awareness of how your words and actions impact others around you.
-The world’s best welder has increased value if they can get along well with their co-workers.
-Typically, a degree in welding requires successful completion of academic classes such as English and psychology; it is advantageous to see these classes as opportunities to develop communication and social skills that employers value.
-The same is true of computer literacy courses: manufacturing more and more uses CNC and other computer-controlled processes, and even the construction industry is using tablets in the field for functions such as accessing digital blueprints and recording data…data that includes the hours you work and expect to be paid for.
+The world’s best welder has increased value if they can get along well with their coworkers.
+Typically, a degree in welding requires you successfully complete other academic classes such as English and psychology—it is advantageous to view these classes as opportunities to develop the communication and social skills that employers value.
+The same is true of computer literacy courses: manufacturing more and more uses CNC and other computer-controlled processes, and even the construction industry is using tablets in the field for functions such as accessing digital blueprints and recording data (including the hours you work and expect to be paid for).

 An old-style time clock is on a table next to a sign that reads “you must punch in.”

 Figure 1.9.
-Good Attendance Is A Soft Skill Highly Valued By Employers / Photo Credit: Tom Blackwell, CC BY-NC 2.0
+Good Attendance is a Soft Skill Highly Valued By Employers / Photo Credit: Tom Blackwell, CC BY-NC 2.0

 A woman seated at a desk is speaking in a class, with other students listening to her.

 Figure 1.10.
-The Ability To Clearly Communicate Is A Soft Skill Valued By Employers / Photo Credit: RDNE Stock project, Pexels License
+The Ability to Clearly Communicate is a Soft Skill Valued By Employers / Photo Credit: RDNE Stock project, Pexels License

 Attributions